nhanb/mcross/README.md

-McRoss is a WIP [gemini://](https://gemini.circumlunar.space/) browser written in python and tkinter.
+McRoss is a WIP [gemini://](https://gemini.circumlunar.space/) browser written in python and tkinter, meaning it Just Works (tm) on any self-respecting desktop OS: Linux, Windows, Mac OS, maaaaybe the BSDs?
+Never tried one of those.

 It currently looks like this:

 ![](https://p.caophim.net/87.png)

-Happy-path surfing and link-visiting already works.
+Happy-path surfing already works.
 The UX is still terrible though (see feature checklist below).
 I'm still figuring out stuff as I go.

 # Installation